af/envalid/README.md

 // Supported keys for env var specifications:
 // required - This env var must be provided, or validate() will throw an exception
-// recommended - This env var is not required, but if it is not provided, a warning will be logged
+// recommended - This env var is optional, but if missing, a warning will be logged
 // help - A string that describes the env var.
 // choices - An Array that gives the supported string values for the env var.
 // regex - A RegExp that the env var must match (or an exception will be thrown)